 Sadly, the royal bloodline of Keoua's children are gone, except for one line.
-Today, the only surviving line of Keoua's children is the royal line of his first son, Prince Kalokuokamaile.
+Today, the only surviving line of Keoua's children is the royal line of his first son, the High Chief Kalokuokamaile.

 King Kalaniopu'u, Keoua’s brother, was in the district of Ka'u, and moved forward with war against Alapainui, afterwards war was waged upon the son of Alapainui, and he died near Kawaihae, and all of Hawaii Island became ruled by Kalaniopu'u.
 The ruler Kalaniopu'u gave the war god Kuka'ilimoku to Keouanui's son Kamehameha and he became King of all Hawai'i

 "Pali Kapu O Keoua" (The Forbidden Cliffs of Keoua)